braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/ios/notification_options.md

 All notifications will still be accessible in the user's notification center.

 To set an iOS Notification's Relevance Score, enter a value between `0.0` and `1.0` within the Settings tab.
-For example, the most important message should be set with `1.0`, whereas a medium-importance message can be sent with `0.5`.
+For example, the most important message should be sent with `1.0`, whereas a medium-importance message can be sent with `0.5`.

 ![Relevance Score Option][29]